Tasks

 target_q

 A posture task is typically used for regularization as it has a steady rank.
-For instance, when Upkie’s legs are stretched and the Jacobian of its contact frames become singular, the posture task will drive the knees toward a preferred orientation.
+For instance, when Upkie’s legs are stretched and the Jacobian of its contact frames becomes singular, the posture task will drive the knees toward a preferred orientation.

 compute_error(configuration)